Department of Finance

 MS 3053 | Management Science and Operations Technology | 3 |

-Note: Students majoring in Accounting, Actuarial Science, Economics, Finance, Management Science, Business Analytics, and Statistics and Data Science are strongly encouraged to select IS 1413 Excel for Business Information Systems. |
+Note: Students majoring in Actuarial Science, Economics, Finance, Operations and Supply Chain Management and Business Analytics are strongly encouraged to select IS 1413 Excel for Business Information Systems.
+IS 1413 is required for Accounting majors. |

 Gateway Course